Authorities: Apparent road rage encounter turns deadly

 BELMONT, Mass.
 (AP) — One man is dead and another man is facing charges in what authorities are calling a road rage encounter in Massachusetts.

+Dean Kapsalis, 54, of Hudson, was held pending a hearing to determine whether he is a danger to society at his arraignment Wednesday in Cambridge District Court, The Boston Globe reported.
+That hearing is scheduled for Monday.

+Not guilty pleas to charges of a civil rights violation causing injury, assault and battery with a dangerous weapon causing serious bodily injury, and leaving the scene of a crash were entered on his behalf.

 Police in Belmont responding to a 911 call at about 4:20 p.m.
-Tuesday found a 35-year-old man suffering from life threatening injuries in the road near the driver's side of his vehicle, Middlesex District Attorney Marian Ryan and Belmont police Chief James MacIsaac said in a statement.
+Tuesday found a 35-year-old man injured in the road, Middlesex District Attorney Marian Ryan and Belmont police Chief James MacIsaac said in a statement.

-It appeared he had been struck by another vehicle, they said.
-He was taken to a hospital where he later died.

-According to the preliminary investigation, the victim and another man identified as Dean Kapsalis, 54, of Hudson, got into an argument, the statement said.
-Both men got out of their vehicles before Kapasalis got back into his pickup and struck the victim, authorities said.

 (0) comments